ciaranmcveigh5/infra_problem/infrastructure/README.md

  Ensure you have run the steps in "LOCAL COMMANDS FOR AWS APP DEPLOYMENT" above up to "pushd ./terraform/jenkins" from there

+Jenkins Terraform Build
  - pushd ./terraform/jenkins
  - terraform init
  - terraform apply
  - popd

+Update Dockerfile
  - Update ./ansible/roles/jenkins/files/Dockerfile (line 62) "RUN printf "[app]\n10.1.5.40" > /etc/ansible/hosts" to "RUN printf "[app]\n{{ PRIVATE ip of app ec2 instance }}" > /etc/ansible/hosts"

- The private ip can be found via aws console in the EC2 section the instance will be named app (A dynamic host file using tags to be implemented in future to remove this step)
+ - The private ip can be found via aws console in the EC2 section the instance will be named app (A dynamic host file using tags to be implemented in future to remove this step)

+Update Snsible Hosts
  - Next in ./ansible/hosts add/edit

  [jenkins]
  {{ public ip of jenkins instance spun up by terraform }}

+Run Ansible Play
  - pushd ./ansible
  - ansible-playbook jenkins.yml --key-file /path/to/.pem/file
  - popd

+Navigate to Jenkins
  - In aws console navigate to EC2 > Load Balancers > jenkins-elb and copy the DNS name of the elb paste this into your browser or public_ip_of_jenkins_instance:8080

  - Log into jenkins User: admin Password: admin